-2015 Update of the Strategic Master Plan (SMP)
+2020 Strategic Master Plan (SMP)

 Since 1960, the Authority has developed 10-year master plans to identify regulatory challenges, growth drivers, and identify the infrastructure needed to respond to these conditions.
 The SMP is a framework with tools for planning, managing and evaluating Authority-wide performance.
 It also provides a design template to guide services, projects, and operations, for CCWA's departments and budget units.